padillap6701-pp/PedroP/README.md

 # PedroP
-A website about my favorite Universal Studio rides
+A website about favorite Universal Studio rides